divonbriesen/CP_WEB215_SP2020/README.md

 # CP_WEB215-SP2020
 For WEB 215 class
+## the initial work resides in the docs folder, which is web browsable via github pages at http://github.com/divonbriesen/CP_WEB215_SP2020/

 ## Link your name to your profile, link to your repo for this class, and mark yourself as here with time/date.

 - [D.I. von Briesen](https://github.com/divonbriesen/) | [Class Repo](https://github.com/divonbriesen/CP_WEB215_SP2020/) - D.I. was here 11:55am 1/16/2020.